- Wire-Haired Dachshund At A Glance

 I am also a believer that while too much grain in a diet is not good, canines do need at least some grain to create a balanced and nutritious diet.
 Dog food that is grain-based or has a lot of grains in the ingredients is not a great choice for your wire-haired Dachshund.

-Remember, there are specialized foods for all life-stages and you will want to make sure your Doxie is eating a quality diet to ensure they are getting the proper nutrition.
+Remember, there are specialized foods for all life stages and you will want to make sure your Doxie is eating a quality diet to ensure they are getting the proper nutrition.
 Puppies up to one year of age should eat quality puppy food.
 Adults up to 10 years should be eating a quality, premium diet that is properly balanced.

-While many people claim a senior dog is age 7 years and older, I do not feel this is correct for a Dachshund.
-Many of my dachshunds live 15 to 17 years so to classify them a senior at 7 years is a bit much.
+While many people claim a senior dog is 7 years and older, I do not feel this is correct for a Dachshund.
+Many of my dachshunds live 15 to 17 years so to classify them as a senior at 7 years is a bit much.
 I usually switch my Dachshunds to a senior diet when they turn 10 years old.

 Feeding your wire-haired Dachshund is strongly dependent on their lifestyle.
 A Dachshund that leads a more sedentary life will need less food with a lower fat content than a Dachshund that is active and getting lots of fresh air, sunshine, and exercise.